QuickSloth8/csurf-demo/README.md

 	  }
 	});

-and apply by using the middleware on the chosen routes
+and apply by either using the middleware on all routes

+	app.use(csrfProtection);

+or, by using the middleware on specific routes

 	app.get('/', csrfProtection, function(req,res) {
 	  ...